srivatsa-FuLab/simple_modularControl_v1.02/README.md

 </pre>

 ## How it works:

+Here is how the default configuration can be described in blocks
 ![alt text](https://github.com/srivatsa-FuLab/simple_modularControl_v1.02/blob/main/how_it_works.png?raw=true)

 * The instrument `driver` defines how the physical instrument data (eg. in V) can be converted to digital data and vice versa.